 Learn how to draw a great looking Sitting Cat with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Sitting Cat.
+By following the simple steps, you too can easily draw a perfect Sitting Cat.

 Would you like to learn how to draw a sitting cat cartoon?
 This easy, step-by-feline cartoon drawing tutorial can show you how.